 - Ten (10) absences or more per semester is considered excessive. - Four (4) tardies per semester is considered excessive. - Normal reasons for absences are medical /dental appointments, temporary illness, and injury.
-Absences are discouraged for reasons such as vacations, shopping, and outside events. - If a student accrues 10 or more absences (excused, unexcused, planned or unplanned) a letter will be sent to parents and placed in the permanent file stating actions taken. - All absences (excused, unexcused, planned or unplanned) will count toward the total number of absences. - All absences will be recorded on the student's permanent file. - Students who come to school later than 10:00am will receive 1⁄2 day attendance credit.
-Students who are checked out before 1:00pm will receive 1⁄2 day attendance credit. - Absences which will not be counted toward the 10-day limit per semester are: Absences related to school-sponsored activities and court/legal appointments.
+Absences are discouraged for reasons such as vacations, shopping, and outside events. - If a student accrues 10 or more absences (excused, unexcused, planned or unplanned) a letter will be sent to parents and placed in the permanent file stating actions taken. - All absences (excused, unexcused, planned or unplanned) will count toward the total number of absences. - All absences will be recorded on the student's permanent file. - Students who come to school later than 10:00 am will receive 1⁄2 day attendance credit.
+Students who are checked out before 1:00 pm will receive 1⁄2 day attendance credit. - Absences which will not be counted toward the 10-day limit per semester are: Absences related to school-sponsored activities and court/legal appointments.
 Each of these absences need an email sent to jonid@shilohsaints.org - Parents should send an email to jonid@shilohsaints.org verifying all absences on the day the child returns to school or bring medical notes to the office. - Because learning builds one skill upon another skill, a student must make up whatever work the teacher and administration deem necessary for future success.
 The student must make up work within the time frame equal to his absence.
 For example, if the student is absent for two days, he has two days to complete the make-up work after he returns to school. - For unplanned absences, parents may contact the office or email and pick up assignments after 3:00.
 For planned absences, parents may pick up assignments after the student returns to school. - All absences and tardies will be entered into FACTS as unexcused.
 All absences/tardies (excused and unexcused) are recorded on the student's permanent record. - No student may leave the school premises during school or absent themselves from school-sponsored functions and events without express permission of the principal.
-A student who violates this rule will be subject to disciplinary action at the principal's discretion. - If a student is in the nurse's office or administration office waiting to be checked out by a parent, he will be considered absent from the class. - Students must be in attendance for a half (1/2) day in order to participate in or attend the extracurricular activities of the day.
+A student who violates this rule will be subject to disciplinary action at the principal's discretion. - If a student is in the nurse's office or administration office waiting to be checked out by a parent, he will be considered absent from the class.